Latest News - Autumn 2024

 Welcome to Zork!

 After a lot of work, MicroBeast has it's own CP/M distribution.
-Running CP/M 2.2, with a ROM disk containing basic utilities, it's now possible to run classic games such as Zork.
+Running CP/M 2.2, with a ROM disk containing BASIC and handy utilities, it's now possible to run classic games such as Zork.

 MicroBeast kits come with the Monitor and CP/M BIOS already loaded into the Flash ROM so you can be up and running as soon as possible.